 I painted the pulls with contrasting satin white and brushed nickel since that orange Bakelite wasn’t cutting it for me.
 The contrasting drawer fronts make for a better show and add charm to this dated piece.

 To give it a soft glow, I went over the entire chest with a white wax.
 It really softens it and adds texture to the crevices and the wrinkles on the paper that I wanted to show.

 And if this little lady has stolen your heart, you can find it available for purchase in my shop along with my other goodies.
-There’s always something new being added!

 Now…are you ready for this awesome GIVEAWAY?!!
 One of you will be receiving not only a Finish Max Sprayer, but a Spray Shelter too!!
 Just follow the guidelines in the widget below with daily entries to increase your chance of winning.
 Open to U.S. residents and winner will be announced on Tuesday of next week.
-Be sure to check your email!
+Also, be sure to check your email!